Magpie Hill Solar Farm

 Technical studies

-• Hydrology: Potential flood risk to the site, including potential changes to surface waterflows from the permanent footprint of the Project.
+Water and soils: Potential flood risk to the site, including potential changes to surface waterflows from the permanent footprint of the Project.

-as well as other potential hazards, for example chemical leaks or spills.
+Hazards and risks: Potential risk of the Project starting or interacting dangerously with a fire as well as other potential hazards, for example chemical leaks or spills.

 Technical studies will also inform the Project’s requirements under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).